apache/usergrid/sdks/nodejs/readme.md

 * resetEntityPointer - sets the internal pointer back to the first element of the page
 * getEntityByUUID - returns the entity if it is in the current page

-By default, the database will return 10 entities per page.
-You can change that amount by using the limit statement.
-In the following example, the server will return 50 entities per page instead of 10:

-	var options = {
-		type:"dogs"
-		, client:client
-		, qs={limit:50} //limit statement set to 50
-	}
-	var dogs = new usergrid.collection(options, function(err) {
-		if (err) {
-			console.log('error');
-		} else {

-			//we got the dogs, now display the Entities: while(dogs.hasNextEntity()) {
-				//get a reference to the dog
-				var dog = dogs.getNextEntity();
-				var name = dog.get('name');
-				console.log('dog is called ' + name);
-			}

-			//do more things with the collection
-		}
-	});

 ###Custom Queries
 A custom query allows you to tell the API that you want your results filtered or altered in some way.
-To specify that the query results should be ordered by creation date, use the following syntax:
+To specify that the query results should be ordered by creation date, add the qs parameter to the options object:

 	var options = {
-		type:"dogs"
-		, client:client
+		client:client,
+		path:'dogs',
-		, qs={'ql':'order by created DESC'}
+		qs:{ql:'order by created DESC'}
-	}
+	};

+You may find that you need to change the query on an existing object.
+Simply access the qs property directly:

+	dogs.qs = {ql:'order by created DESC'};

 If you also wanted to get more entities in the result set than the default 10, say 100, you can specify a query similar to the following (the limit can be a maximum of 999):

-	var options = {
-		type:"dogs"
-		, client:client
-		, qs={'ql':'order by created DESC','limit':'100'}
+	dogs.qs = {ql:'order by created DESC',limit:'100'};
-	}

 **Note**: there are many cases where expanding the result set is useful.
 But be careful - the more results you get back in a single call, the longer it will take to transmit the data back to your app.

 Another common requirement is to limit the results to a specific query.
 For example, to get all brown dogs, use the following syntax:

-	var options = {
-		type:"dogs"
-		, client:client
-		, qs={"ql":"select * where color='brown'"}
+	dogs.qs = {ql:"select * where color='brown'"};
-	}

 You can also limit the results returned such that only the fields you specify are returned:

-	var options = {
-		type:"dogs"
-		, client:client
-		, qs={"ql":"select name, age where color='brown'"}
+	dogs.qs = {'ql':"select name, age where color='brown'"};

-	}
+**Note:** in the two preceding examples that we put single quotes around 'brown', so it will be searched as a string.

 You can find more information on custom queries here: